Notices & Newsletters

 - Integrating Social Studies and the Arts: Exhibit Proposal Project

-The 2017 conference will be held in Chicago, IL from June 22-27.
-For more information, visit the ALA Conference website.
+The 2017 conference will be held in Orlando, FL from October 19-21.
+For registration information, visit the SHAPE Florida registration page.

 Assistance for teachers in many content areas is available in the Teacher Toolkits.
 In the toolkits, teachers will find the most essential items they need to get off to a good start.

-The following are tutorials that have been recently added to FloridaStudents.org.
+The following are tutorials featured on FloridaStudents.org.
 Check them out!

 Middle School Vocabulary Project